blokidde/Blokboy-gaming-device/docs/journal.md

 my goal for today is to get to know more about architecture diagrams, how to create them and why you use them.

 i learned how to use plantuml for automatic generation of architecture diagrams, i added all components for the esp32, i added the API files used for fetching data and the files used in the frontend.

+### 13/3/25
+my goal for today is to create a working debug function which you can activate through the website.

 ## week 7

 ## week 8